john-itcsolutions/cheirrs/README.md

 (The database schema for ITCSA's project are private and available only under certain conditions.)

-In a host terminal, from a second HDD if available, to save working files in case of a crash:
+In a host terminal, from a second HDD if available, to save working files in case of a crash, launch a second multipass vm:

+     `multipass launch -c 4 -d 50G -m 18G -n industrie focal`

 Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost was already installed, and juju created a 'localhost' cloud for you to use.
 Verify this with `juju clouds`):

-(You should change ownership of files on your system to your own username.
-Do this with

-`sudo chown -R <your-username-on-linux> ~ && sudo chown -R <your-username-on-linux> /tmp`

-).
-Then (on Host!
-Not in multipass or a multipass vm!!):
+     `multipass shell industrie`

+     `mkdir shared`

+     `exit`

+     `multipass mount your/outer/working/directory industrie:/home/ubuntu/shared`

+     `multipass shell industrie`

+     `cd shared`

 `juju bootstrap localhost betrieb`

 Add a model named "werk"